-In 2019 and prior, mortality rates were based on the RP-2014 Total Datatset Healthy Annuitant Mortality Table.
-In 2020 and forward, mortality rates were based on the 2010 Public Plan Teacher Benefits Weighted Healthy Retiree Mortality Table, projected generationally using the RPEC 2020 model.
+In 2018 through 2021, mortality rates were based on the RP2014 total data set healthy annuitant mortality table.
+In 2022, mortality rates were based on the 2010 Public Plan General Benefits- Weighted Employee Mortality Table, for males and females, projected generationally using the RPEC 2020 model.

-Additionally, the valuation method for the City Health Plan was changed from the Projected Unit Credit funding method in 2017 to the Entry Age Normal funding method in 2018
+Additionally, the valuation method for the City Health Plan was changed from the Projected Unit Credit funding method in 2018 to the Entry Age Normal funding method in 2019.

-^{} This schedule is intended to show information for ten years, but only the years in which changes occurred have been displayed.
+This schedule is intended to show information for ten years, but only the years in which changes occurred have been displayed.
 Additional years' information will be displayed as it becomes available.